 This mission initially formed his status as a U.S. Special Forces legend, but it was his deep strategic reconnaissance and interdiction exploits with Military Assistance Command, Vietnam Studies and Observation Group, also known as MACV-SOG, that solidified his legendary status.

-In Vietnam, he was awarded the Bronze Star medal for heroism, along with five Purple Hearts for combat wounds, War History Online writes.
-According to Helsingin Sanomat, his wounds allowed him to return to the rear away from combat, but he refused and instead requested command of a special-operations base instead, and that’s what he lived and died for.
+Larry Thorne was awarded the Bronze Star medal for heroism and five Purple Hearts for combat wounds.
+According to Helsingin Sanomat, his injuries allowed him to return to the rear away from combat.
+Still, he refused and instead requested command of a special-operations base, and that’s what he lived and died for.

-On October 18, 1965, Larry Thorne led the first MACV-SOG cross-border mission into Laos to interdict North Vietnamese movement down the Ho Chi Minh trail.
-Using South Vietnamese Air Force helicopters, Thorne team was successfully inserted into a clearing inside Laos while Thorne remained in a chase helicopter to direct support as needed.
-Once the team gave word it had made it in, he responded that he was heading back to the base.
+On October 18, 1965, Larry Thorne led the first MACV-SOG cross-border mission into Laos to prevent the North Vietnamese movement down the Ho Chi Minh trail.
+Using South Vietnamese Air Force helicopters, US Army successfully inserted Thorne’s group into a clearing inside Laos while Thorne remained in a chase helicopter to direct support as needed.
+He responded once the group said it had made it in, heading back to the base.

 Roughly five minutes later, while flying in poor visibility and bad weather, the helicopter crashed.
-The Army first listed Thorne as missing in action, then later declared he was killed in action — in South Vietnam.
-The wreckage of the aircraft was found before the end of the war, and the remains of the South Vietnamese aircrew were recovered, but Larry Thorne’s body was never found.
+The Army first listed Larry Thorne as missing in action, then later declared he was killed in South Vietnam.
+The aircraft’s wreckage was found before the end of the war, and the remains of the South Vietnamese aircrew were recovered, but Larry Thorne’s body was never found.

-Thorne’s exploits in combat made him seem invincible among his Special Forces brothers, and with his body never recovered, many believed he had survived the crash and continued to live in hiding or had been taken prisoner by the North Vietnamese, according to POW Network.
+Thorne’s exploits in combat made him seem invincible among his Special Forces brothers.
+According to POW Network, with his body never recovered, many believed he had survived the crash and continued to live in hiding or taken prisoner by the North Vietnamese.